 Daylight Saving Time: 6 Important Tasks Beyond Changing Your Clocks

-It may not feel like it after the winter we’ve had, but spring is approaching, along with one of the annual rites of the season.
-At 2 a.m. on Sunday, March 9, daylight saving begins and clocks throughout the United States will be set forward by one hour (except in Hawaii, Arizona, and some overseas territories).
+It may not feel like it after a long winter, but spring is approaching, along with one of the annual rites of the season.
+At 2 a.m. on a Sunday each March, daylight saving begins and clocks throughout the United States will be set forward by one hour (except in Hawaii, Arizona, and some overseas territories).

 That means that, while mornings will be darker for a while, we’ll start enjoying more daylight in the evenings.
-So, besides setting your clocks forward by an hour on Sunday, why not use the day to start a habit of some other springtime preparations?
-Here are six daylight saving tasks you can tackle beyond changing your clocks:
+Besides setting your clocks forward by an hour, why not us that day to start a habit of other springtime preparations?
+Here are six daylight saving tasks you can tackle in addition to changing your clocks:

-The National Fire Protection Association (NFPA) recommends using the daylight saving time as a reminder to tackle basic smoke alarm maintenance: Test alarms (there’s a test button on all alarms, and it takes a few seconds), replace all batteries (the NFPA suggests doing it twice a year), and, if your alarms are more than 10 years old, replace them, the NFPA says.
+The Red Cross recommends using daylight saving time as a reminder to tackle basic smoke alarm maintenance.
+Test alarms —there’s a test button on all alarms, and it takes a few seconds.
+The National Fire Protection Association recommends replacing all batteries at least once a year and replacing alarms that are more than 10 years old.